Anuj-cs20/RRT--RRTStar-and-Informed-RRTStar/README.md

 Sampling-based methods such as RRT and PRM can be used to navigate dynamic and uncertain environments where the obstacles are not known beforehand.
 These methods randomly sample the search space and connect the samples to create a graph that represents the search space.
 The robot can then navigate in this graph to reach the goal.

 Rapidly exploring random trees (RRT) and its variants RRT* and Informed RRT* are sampling-based methods for motion planning that can handle dynamic environments.
 They work by incrementally building a tree of possible paths through the environment by randomly sampling points and connecting them to the tree.
 These algorithms can adjust to changes in the environment by dynamically updating the tree rather than restarting the planning process.
 Additionally, Informed RRT* uses heuristics to guide the search toward the goal, reducing the search space and increasing efficiency.

+## Rapidly exploring random tree (RRT):
+The RRT (Rapidly-Exploring Random Tree) algorithm is a motion planning algorithm used to find feasible paths for a robot or a mobile agent to navigate through a workspace cluttered with obstacles.
+It is a probabilistically complete algorithm, which means that it can find a solution if one exists, given enough time and resources.

+It is particularly useful when the agent needs to navigate through cluttered environments with obstacles that have irregular shapes and configurations.
+It is generally used in Robot Path Planning, Autonomous vehicle navigation, Virtual environment exploration and Motion planning for unmanned aerial vehicles (UAVs).

+The RRT algorithm has several advantages over other motion planning algorithms, such as A*:
+● It can handle high-dimensional spaces: The RRT algorithm can be applied to spaces with high dimensions, such as robotic manipulator configuration spaces.
+● It is probabilistically complete: The RRT algorithm is guaranteed to find a solution if one exists, given enough time and resources.
+● Itcanhandlecomplexobstacleshapes:TheRRTalgorithmcanhandlecomplex obstacle shapes, as it generates random configurations and extends the tree toward them, which allows it to explore the search space more efficiently.

+To perform the RRT algorithm, you start with an initial configuration (e.g., the starting point of a robot) and randomly sample a new configuration in the space.
+The algorithm then attempts to connect the sampled configuration to the nearest configuration in the existing tree.
+If the connection is feasible (i.e., it does not collide with obstacles), the new configuration is added to the tree.
+This process is repeated until a desired goal configuration is reached or a certain number of iterations are completed.
+The resulting tree represents a connected roadmap of the configuration space, which can be used to find a collision-free path from the initial to the goal configuration.

+### Pseudocode:
+'''
+function RRT(start, goal, max_iter, step_size):
+    create an empty tree T with only the start node for i = 1 to max_iter do: q_rand = randomly generate a configuration in the search space q_near = find the node in T that is closest to q_rand q_new = extend(q_near, q_rand, step_size)
+        if q_new is not None and not in collision:
+            T.add(q_new, q_near)
+            if q_new is close to goal:
+                path = find_path(T, q_new, goal)
+                return path
+return None

+function extend(q_near, q_rand, step_size):
+    q_new = move q_near towards q_rand by step_size
+    if q_new is in collision:
+        return None
+    else:
+return q_new

+function find_path(T, q_start, q_goal):
+    path = [q_goal]
+    q_curr = q_goal
+    while q_curr != q_start:
+        q_prev = T.parent(q_curr)
+        path.append(q_prev)
+        q_curr = q_prev
+    path.reverse()
+    return path
+'''

+RRT has various real-time applications in robotics and autonomous systems.
+For example, RRT can be used for the path planning of drones, autonomous vehicles, and robotic arms.
+In the context of computer games, RRT can be used to generate realistic character motions or to navigate game agents in dynamic environments.
+RRT can also be used in other fields, such as virtual reality, computer graphics, and simulation-based training, where real-time motion planning is required.